ShantKun/ShantKun/README.md

 - 👋 Hi, I’m @ShantKun
-- 👀 I’m interested in programming,watching anime,studying,masturbating
+- 👀 I’m interested in programming,watching anime,studying
 - 🌱 I’m currently learning how to NOT procrastinate
 - 📫 How to reach me on my email deadlockbtc@gmail.com
 <!---